Harold Baines: Hall of Fame candidacy

 Baines first became eligible for the National Baseball Hall of Fame with the 2007 election.
 While 75% of the vote is needed for induction, he never received greater than 6.1% (which he received in 2010).
 On January 5, 2011, Baines received just 28 votes (4.8%) in the 2011 Hall of Fame election, dropping him off all future writers' Hall of Fame ballots by receiving less than 5% of the vote.

 On December 9, 2018, Baines was elected to the National Baseball Hall of Fame Class of 2019 via the Today's Game Era ballot, a voting panel of 16 consisting of six players, one manager, six executives, and three journalists.
 His election drew criticism from baseball writers and fans due to his low wins above replacement numbers, poor performance in MVP voting, and lack of defensive playing time.
 Baines was voted into the Hall of Fame by his peers: he played against five of the six players on the committee, while a sixth served as manager against him.
 Four executives on the panel were in management while Baines was a player and his former manager and team owner also were on the committee.
-Specific criticism was leveled at Tony La Russa, Jerry Reinsdorf, and Pat Gillick for their close personal relationships with Baines, (La Russa managed him for seven seasons in Chicago and three more with the Oakland A's, Reinsdorf owned the White Sox when Baines played, and Gillick acquired him for the Orioles during his time as the team's General Manager).
+Specific criticism was leveled at Tony La Russa, Jerry Reinsdorf, and Pat Gillick for their close personal relationships with Baines; La Russa managed him for seven seasons in Chicago and three more with Oakland, Reinsdorf owned the White Sox when Baines played, and Gillick acquired him for the Orioles during his time as the team's general manager.
+When asked about Baines, La Russa admitted the "very candid" discussions in the voting process while also comparing Baines to Alan Trammell in terms of being an underrated player and that "his record can't be denied" (he also argued that Baines, who fell 134 hits short of 3,000, would've likely reached the milestone if he was not hindered by the baseball strikes of 1981 and 1994 that cost him a minimum of 125 games).
+Reinsdorf, concurring with La Russa on the hits matter (while also noting Baines and his place among recent inductees that had spent time playing in the DH position such as Frank Thomas and David Ortiz), defended the sanctity of the committee that did not have "lobbying" for any one player and noting that they voted by secret ballot.
+Baines noted his surprise and gratefulness at hearing the news:

+I was very surprised.
+I mean, Edgar [Martinez] is the first DH to go in.
+So I wasn’t sitting home worried about whether I’d ever make it into the Hall of Fame.
+I don’t think any player plays this game for the main reason of getting into the Hall of Fame.
+But I’m very grateful for this honor, for sure.